 Wedbush Sticks to Their Buy Rating for Uber Technologies (UBER)

-In a report released today, Ygal Arounian from Wedbush maintained a Buy rating on Uber Technologies (UBER), with a price target of $52.00.
-The company’s shares closed last Monday at $37.09.
+In a report issued on February 6, Ygal Arounian from Wedbush maintained a Buy rating on Uber Technologies (UBER), with a price target of $50.00.
+The company’s shares closed last Monday at $40.63.

-Currently, the analyst consensus on Uber Technologies is a Strong Buy with an average price target of $48.68, implying a 30.5% upside from current levels.
+Uber Technologies has an analyst consensus of Strong Buy, with a price target consensus of $48.50, implying a 21.3% upside from current levels.
 In a report issued on January 28, UBS also initiated coverage with a Buy rating on the stock with a $56.00 price target.

 See today’s analyst top recommended stocks >>